"The Purpose of Getting Lost: A Story of Finding Myself" - Coming soon!

 I think I was searching for belonging even then.
 Leaving was the only way I knew how to find it.
 I only stayed in California a few months—long enough to get my appendix out, date a cute sailor, and buy this souvenir.
 Now, when I look at it, I don’t see something I picked up in Chinatown.
 I see freedom.

-• I wandered the aisles of the souk, getting lost among the yellow and blue birds in their cages and the rows of cheap suitcases stacked high for tourists who’d overspent.
-Everywhere I turned, there was something—jewelry, trinkets, scarves, and blankets.
-The kind of things tourists buy to prove they've been somewhere different.
-That’s where I spotted it: a small jewelry tray.
-Nothing fancy, but its colors caught my eye.
-I tried to bargain, but I'm sure I overpaid for my slice of uniqueness.
+I roamed the aisles of the souk.
+Got lost between yellow and blue birds in cages and tall piles of cheap suitcases for tourists who’d overpaid.
+There was always something around the corner.
+Jewelry, trinkets, scarves, blankets.
+The kinds of things tourists buy to show that they were somewhere else, different.
+That’s when I saw it.
+A small jewelry tray.
+Nothing special, but the colors caught my eye.
+I haggled, but I know I paid more than I should have for my slice of one-of-a-kind.

-By the time I stepped out from the aisles, the courtyard was buzzing.
+By the time I stepped from the aisles, the courtyard was erupting.
 Argentina had just made the finals of the World Cup.
-At first, I saw just a handful of fans, wearing their blue-and-white Messi jerseys.
-Then more showed up, carrying flags, one guy had a radio on his shoulder, music blaring over the shouting.
-Kids lined the sidewalks, and then the trickle was a mass, the whole place exploding into celebration.
-From bags to flags, just like that.
-I didn’t know the chants, and I didn’t have a flag, but I still cheered, standing shoulder to shoulder with strangers, and I felt like I belonged.
+At first, I only noticed a few fans, in their blue-and-white Messi jerseys.
+But more people poured in.
+Flags appeared, one guy with a radio strapped to his shoulder, music drowning out the shouts.
+Children lined the sidewalks, and then the trickle was a flood, the entire space detonating in celebration.
+Bags to flags in an instant.
+I didn’t know the chants, and I didn’t have a flag, but I still screamed.
+Shoulder to shoulder with strangers, and I felt like I fit in.

-That night, I carried home two souvenirs: the jewelry tray in my bag and the memory of what I experienced in the courtyard.
-One small and personal, the other loud and collective.
-Both reminders, that belonging sometimes shows up in what you carry home, or sometimes in the middle of strangers.
+I carried two souvenirs home that night.
+The jewelry tray in my bag, and the memory of what I felt in the courtyard.
+One small and personal.
+The other loud and communal.
+Both reminders that belonging can sometimes show up in what you bring home.
+Or sometimes in the middle of strangers.

 Our server came to fill our sake, sliding each cup to the top, where it spilled over a red-and-black lacquered box that caught the overflow.
 I took a sip.
 And another.
 And suddenly the voice in my head that said no to new things fell silent.
 With each sip, it became easier to taste the next bite, and the next.
 At the end of the meal, I was eating sushi, the real stuff, not the supermarket California rolls I’d always shied away from.